devoworm/Digital-Bacillaria/Behaviors/README.md

 * the entire chain produces an oscillator with harmonics (delayed by _n_ degrees out-of-phase).

 * potentially we may see spindles at the extremes of each cycle.

+Each pair of filamentous cells act as an oscillatory unit in a CoPG.
+Oscillatory units overlap, so that a colony of 7 filaments consist of 6 oscillatory units.
+While they generally produce a sine wave, they can also stretch to a maximal value and stay there for long periods of time.

+* modeling modes of movement behavior from microscopy data.

 References: